OEM-Sartorius-Data-Analytics/SimcaQ_CInterface_Guide/06_0_MakingPredictions_Introduction/MakingPredictions_Introduction.md

 One of the main uses of SIMCA-Q is to make predictions from new data based on a SIMCA model.

+In SIMCA-Q, predictions are inferred by retrieving a sequence of handles (pointers to structures).
+This typically consists in:

+1. A handle for all the preparations needed before making the actual prediction.
+2. A handle for the general predictions from a specific model.
+3. A handle for the specific quantity to be predicted e.g. predictive components, Y variables, etc.
+4. A handle for the matrix of predicted values.
+From this matirx handle it is then possible to retrieve actual predicted values.

 To illustrate how predictions work in SIMCA-Q, we will start from a point where we will assume that handles for a SIMCA project and for the model within that project that will be used to make predictions, let's name them *hProject* and *hModel*, have already been created.
+From this point, we will go through the following steps:

+* Prepare predictions.
+* Make predictions.
+- Predictive components.
+- Y variables.

-## Prepare Prediction Handles
+## Prepare Predictions

 From this point, the first step to make a prediction consist in creating a pointer to a *tagSQ_PreparePrediction* structure that we will use for all preparatory steps of the prediction process:
 ```